StevensMR/titanic/README.md

 On 23 Feb 2023, submitted predictions to kaggle Titanic comptition using a sk-learn Gaussian Process Classifier for an accuracy score of 78.229%

-28 Mar 2023, I updated the code into an expanded EDA notebook and a streamlined model building and testing notebook, and updated this readme file with images
+28 Mar 2023, I updated the code into an expanded EDA notebook and a streamlined model building and testing notebook, and updated this readme file with images.
+New hyperparameter tuned XGBoost model scored 78.468%

 ## Project Description